sjmcculloch/smblog/_posts/2017-09-14-gamification-concepts-in-software-design.md

 - Vote up an Answer
 - Vote down an Answer

-After the actions are identified, we now assign value to each.
-The primary element of value is reputation, the externally visible representation of a person's contributions.
-You will often see this as a score next to their profile:
+After the actions were identified, we assigned value to each.
+The primary element of value is __reputation__, the externally visible representation of a person's contributions:

 ![Reputation in Gamification](/images/post-assets/reputation.png)